Christopher Judge

-Christopher Judge is an American actor best known for playing Teal'c in the Canadian-American military science fiction television series Stargate SG-1, and Kratos in the 2018 video game God of War and its sequel God of War Ragnarök (2022).
+Christopher Judge (born October 13, 1964) is an American actor.
+He is best known for playing Teal'c in the Canadian-American military science fiction television series Stargate SG-1 (1997–2007).
+He is also the second actor to portray Kratos in the God of War video game series, playing the role in God of War (2018) and its sequel God of War Ragnarök (2022).
+He is also best known for the voice of Magneto in X-Men: Evolution.
 He attended the University of Oregon on a football scholarship and was a Pacific-10 Conference player.

 Early life

-Judge was born and raised in Los Angeles, California.
-He has one younger brother, Jeff Judge, also an actor.
-Christopher wanted to be an actor from an early age, and studied drama in high school.
+Judge wanted to be an actor from an early age, and studied drama in high school.
 "The television set was my babysitter growing up.
 I can remember wanting to invoke the feelings that I was getting from television—I wanted to be the one who was the catalyst for those feelings in other people.
 Performing was something I've always known I was going to do."
 He always knew that sports would be a stepping stone to an acting career.
-Judge was an All-L.A.
-City football player at Carson High School and graduated from Carson in 1982.
-He played for Coach Gene Vollnogle.

 Judge received a scholarship from the University of Oregon and played defensive back and safety for the Ducks from 1982 to 1985.
-He led in kickoff return yardage for 1983-84 and interceptions in 1984, and earned the Casanova Award in 1982, given to the freshman or newcomer of the year.
+He led in kickoff return yardage for 1983–84 and interceptions in 1984 and won the Casanova Award in 1982, awarded to the freshman or newcomer of the year.
 While at Oregon, Judge was a Pacific-10 Conference Selection in 1984 and played in the 1985 Hula Bowl.

 Judge won a contest to host a radio show in Oregon, and in his senior year he won a regional contest to host the West Coast FOX KLSR Morning Show, an "MTV talk show type thing"; he used this experience to get an agent and move back to Los Angeles.